sammck/tp-hub/README.md

 > The `test-network-prereqs` script requires that the traefik and portainer stacks are not running, or tests will fail.

-The environment variables and other customizable configuration elements used by docker-compose to launch the Traefic and Portainer docker-compose stacks are derived from the hub configuration you set up in previous steps.
+The environment variables and other customizable configuration elements used by docker-compose to launch the Traefik and Portainer docker-compose stacks are derived from the hub configuration you set up in previous steps.
 To prepare these derived files for use by docker-compose, run the following command:

 ```bash